WomensLaw serves and supports all survivors.

 What is the legal definition of harassment in Nebraska?

-For the purpose of getting a harassment protection order, the state of Nebraska defines “harassment” as intentionally doing multiple acts (a “course of conduct”) that seriously terrify, threaten, or intimidate you.
-There must also be no lawful (legitimate) reason for doing those acts.1
+For the purpose of getting a harassment protection order, “harassment” means intentionally doing multiple acts (a “course of conduct”) that seriously terrify, threaten, or intimidate you.
+There must also be no lawful (legitimate) reason for those acts.1

-Some examples of this could be following, stalking, repeatedly contacting, or physically holding (restraining/detaining) you.1
+Some examples of this could be following, stalking, repeatedly contacting, or physically holding (restraining or detaining) you.

 What types of harassment protection orders are there?
 How long do they last?